 While it’s often referred to as “Coronado Island,” Coronado is actually a peninsula with San Diego Bay on one side and the Pacific Ocean on the other.
-Despite the fact that it’s a peninsula, Coronado lives up to its nickname by giving off a relaxed island vibe.
+Despite the fact that it’s a peninsula, Coronado lives up to its nickname by giving off a relaxed island atmosphere.
 It’s full of beautiful beaches, quaint shops, and accessible bike paths.

 Coronado is also home to the Naval Air Station North Island and Naval Amphibious Base Coronado.
 The military areas accounts for more than half of the space on the peninsula.